Contact for the resource

 Historic gridded files of daily Makkink evaporation for 1910-1980 in the Netherlands.
 Calculated from sunshine duration measured on 5 weather stations.

 Gridded files of radar-derived 5 minute precipitation accumulations, corrected by rain gauge data.
-Radar data from 1500 m over the Netherlands and surrounding area measured by Dutch, Belgian, and German radars are corrected by available data from automatic rain gauges.
+Radar data over the Netherlands and surrounding area measured by Dutch, Belgian, and German radars are corrected by available data from automatic rain gauges.
 Time interval is 5 minutes.
 See data set nl_rdr_data_rtcor_5m_tar/1.0 for an archive that goes back to 2018.
+Starting with data from 31 January 2023 - 10.45 UTC onwards, this dataset is created using improved algorithms.
+This includes correction for signal attenuation, correction for vertical variation of precipitation, correction for fast-moving showers and use of uncertainty information in merging data from multiple radars.